tommideso/Progetto_LabASSI/user-stories.md

 And I click on the activate button
 Then I should see a success message

-## Feature 44: Admin menu selection
+## Feature 44: Admin menu select and view

 As a logged admin
 I want to view a menu